webnetweaver/Unigine/README.md

 BasicAnimation.cs and CharacterAnimation.cs are intended to be used as components on an ObjectMeshSkinned node providing an accessible interface for state management of mesh bone animations.

 Tracker.cs can be used as a component on a dummy node providing an interface for playback of animations created with the Tracker tool.
 Additionally, tracker_wrapper.usc is a required UnigineScript which provides the "glue" required for Tracker.cs.
-In order to use Tracker.cs to play back Tracker animations, use tracker_wrapper.usc as the world in each world tracker animations are to be played.
+In order to use Tracker.cs to play back Tracker animations, use tracker_wrapper.usc as the world script in each world tracker animations are to be played.

 ### Installing